aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 importScript('foo.js', 'bar.js');   /** import two scripts      */
 ```

+***Note:** Scripts may be downloaded in any order, but will be executed in the order in which you pass the filenames into importScripts() .
+This is done synchronously; importScripts() does not return until all the scripts have been loaded and executed.*

 **Worker** API will really create a OS thread, which will cause some security problems within concurrency, while **Web Worker** will strictly control this problem, because you have no chances to access DOM or any non-threadsafe component.